contributte/console/.docs/README.md

     - App\Console\FooCommand
 ```

-Maybe you will have to flush `temp/cache` directory.
+Maybe you will have to flush the `temp/cache` directory.

 ## Entrypoint

-The very last piece of puzzle is console entrypoit.
-It is simple scripts loading DI container and fire `Contributte\Console\Application::run`.
+The very last piece of the puzzle is the console entrypoit.
+It is a simple script that loads the DI container and fires  `Contributte\Console\Application::run`.

-You can copy & paste to your projects, for example to `<root>/bin/console`.
+You can copy & paste it to your project, for example to `<root>/bin/console`.

-Make sure you set as executable. `chmod +x <root>/bin/console`.
+Make sure to set it as executable. `chmod +x <root>/bin/console`.

 ```php
 #!/usr/bin/env php